Get some tips for how to grow sedum morganianum to make sure that you keep your succulent super healthy.

 Re-poting burro’s tail is best done in the warm seasons.
 Make sure the soil is dry before you start.
 Gently remove the replant and knock off some of the old soil.

-Plant in a new pot that is one third larger and back fill with fresh succulent soil.
-Leave the plant dry for the first week and then resume watering.
+Plant in a new pot that is one third larger and back fill with fresh succulent soil. (affiliate link) Leave the plant dry for the first week and then resume watering.

 Cold Hardiness for Donkey’s Tail Sedum